Nicky Buckley

 Share

 Previously, Nicky was the Head of Public Engagement in the Office of External Affairs & Communications at the University of Cambridge.
-Nicola managed the annual Cambridge Science Festival and founded and managed the Cambridge Festival of Ideas and Open Cambridge programmes.
+She managed the annual Cambridge Science Festival and founded and managed the Cambridge Festival of Ideas and Open Cambridge programmes.
+She was Chair of Trustees of the Cambridge Junction from 2015 to 2023.

-Nicky has an MA in History and an MPhil in Social Anthropology from the University of Cambridge, and an MSc in Science and Society from the Open University.
+Nicky has an MA in History and MPhil in Social Anthropology from the University of Cambridge, and an MSc in Science and Society from the Open University.
+She is a Life Member, High Table, Newnham College.

 • In news articles